ionathansideras/ionathansideras/ReadMe.md

 ## Professional Journey 💼

-I'm proud to be contributing as a front-end developer at [Your Company](#company-link), where I'm actively involved in reshaping projects.
-I'm not just satisfied with the status quo; I'm on a mission to remake my portfolio projects, infusing them with written code and complexity to showcase my evolving skills.
+I'm proud to be contributing as a front-end developer, where I'm actively involved in reshaping projects.
+I'm not just satisfied with the status quo; I'm on a mission to remake my portfolio projects, infusing them with better written code and complexity to showcase my evolving skills.

 ## Let's Connect! 🌐

-Feel free to reach out or explore more about my journey on my [LinkedIn](#linkedin-link).
+Feel free to reach out or explore more about my journey on my [LinkedIn](#www.linkedin.com/in/ionathan-sideras-072a60255).
 Exciting times ahead as I continue to learn, evolve, and push the boundaries of front-end development!